lemiorhan/RomanNumeralsCodeKata/README.md

 - 1 - I

 You can check the commits and the diffs to identify how TDD evolves the code from scratch.

+## ADDITIONAL RULES FOR THE KATA

+* Only one character roman numbers can be kept in a map.
+* Code coverage should be 100%.
+* Your code should contain answers of these following questions:
+     * how to determine adding specific single character
+     * how to determine adding multiple characters having a prefix, like IV or XC.
+     * how to determine adding multiple characters having suffixes, like XIII or CX.